 Lead Dynamics and FE Engineer.
 Provided modelling and dynamic analysis support for various components of the upper stage (ESC-A) of the Ariane 5 launcher.
 Modelling covered brackets, avionic containers, and the liquid oxygen (LOX) tank.
 LOX tank analysed for [static and dynamic] hydrostatic pressure (liquid sloshing), inertial and thermal loads.
 Conducted system level flight dynamic analyses of the ESC-A recovering critical design parameters for EADS and program sub-contractors.

 Stress and FE Engineer.
-Structural analysis of CFRP ribs and associated metallic and CFRP parts for the flaps of the Airbus A380-800 aircraft.
+Structural analysis of composite ribs and associated metallic and composite parts for the flaps of the Airbus A380-800 aircraft.
 Developed new methodologies for the analysis of the strength and stiffness of the ribs.

-Lead Structural Dynamics and Stress Engineer.
+Lead Mechanical Engineer.
 Conceptual dynamic design of operator workstations, and the structural analysis of wing-mounted composite antenna pods, for the EMB-145H AEW&C aircraft.
 Design and analysis covered conventional metallic and lightweight composite (CFRP and GFRP) structures.
 Responsible for team of stress engineers; managing work and providing guidance and training on stress, dynamics and FE methods.